layoutBox/FlexLayout/README.md

 * **`wrap(_: Wrap)`**
 The `wrap` property controls whether the flex container is single-lined or multi-lined, and the direction of the cross-axis, which determines the direction in which the new lines are stacked in.

-  By default the flex container fits all flex items into one line.
+  By default, the flex container fits all flex items into one line.
 Using this property we can change that.
 We can tell the container to lay out its items in single or multiple lines, and the direction the new lines are stacked in

 Reminder: the cross axis is the axis perpendicular to the main axis.
 Its direction depends on the main axis direction.